cambo/Ark-User-Guide/HowtouseARKDesktopApplication.md

 3. A box will appear titled "Remove Account (your-ark-address)".
 Select "REMOVE ACCOUNT".

-4. You wallet is now removed from that Ark Client.
+4. You wallet is now removed from that ArkClient.

 ___

+#### <a name="import">Import Account</a>

+You may want to import an account if you're on a new computer, newly downloaded ArkClient, or if you previously removed your wallet from the client.

+1. On the ArkClient homescreen select "IMPORT ACCOUNT".

+2. A box titled "Import Account" will appear and ask for your passphrase.

+3. Input your passphrase and select "IMPORT".

+4. Your wallet is now imported into the ArkClient.

+___

-#### Timestamp a File
+#### <a name="timestamp">Timestamp a File</a>

-With the Ark Client you can timestamp a file on the Ark blockchain.
-Ark Client will hash the file with SHA256.
+With the Ark Client you can timestamp a file on the Ark Blockchain.
+ArkClient will hash the file with SHA256.
 Hashing provides a unique string of characters based on the data within the file (does not include meta data).
 If so much as a period is removed from the file (in a text document for instance) the unique string will be vastly different.
 This provides proof of authenticity for the file and the timestamp provides the instance in time existed exactly as it is.
-This data being written to the blockchain provides immutable proof of a documents authenticity.
+This data being written to the Ark Blockchain provides immutable proof of a documents authenticity.

 ![Imgur](https://i.imgur.com/Xt5Abn3.png)

-1. At the top right corner of your Ark wallet address box you will see 3 vertical dots.
+1. At the top right corner of your Ark Wallet Address box you will see 3 vertical dots.
 Select it.

 ![Imgur](https://i.imgur.com/x6d01DL.png)

-2. You will notice a new ribbon of options appear at the bottom of your Ark Client.
+2. You will notice a new ribbon of options appear at the bottom of your ArkClient.
 Select the "TIMESTAMP DOCUMENT" option.

 <center>![Imgur](https://i.imgur.com/0Ijop1i.png)</center>